 Analytical Process for Apologetics

-Your research will often turn up many points on which you will disagree with the opposing view (historical facts, logical implications, interpretations of the Bible, etc).
+Your research will often turn up many points on which you will disagree with the opposing view (historical facts, logical implications, interpretations of the Bible, and so on).

-Your goal should be to discern the basic worldview of the opposing author and to understand what the epistemological implications of that worldview are.
+Your goal should be to discern the basic worldview of the opposing author and to understand the epistemological implications of that worldview.
 Your argumentation will follow from this foundational understanding of the opposing view.

 The basic structure of a transcendental (presuppositional) argument is as follows: